elementdavv/internet_archive_downloader/README.md

 The extension works by fetching every leaf of a book, constructing a PDF stream on the fly targeting to disk storage.
 So it can handle books of thousands of leafs easily with little memory.

 ## What It Can Do
-* Download a book as a PDF file With text embedded
+* Download a book as a PDF file with text embedded
 * Download a book as a collection of image files (JPEG/PNG) one for each leaf, and the text of the book
 * Optional leaf range
 * Optional leaf quality